vycke/feo-css/README.md

 - `.center-w-{name}`: set the `max-width` of the layout, based on `$sizes`.
 Default set to `.center-w-4`.
 - `.center-p-{name}`: set the padding on the aside, based on `$spacing`..
 Default set to `.center-p-0`.

-### `.flow`
+### `.flow-x` and `.flow-y`

 vertical rhythm using the method of the [Owl Selector](https://crinkle.dev/writing/an-ode-to-the-css-owl-selector).
+This class does _not_ apply `display: flex`.
+This is up to the developer to add.

 - `.flow-g-{name}`: set the gap between the elements, based on `$spacing`.
 Default set to `.flow-g-0`.
-- `.flow-b-{name}`: can be set on a child.
-Alters the gap between chosen child and the next child.
+- `.flow-next-{name}`: can be set on a child.
+Alters the gap between chosen child and the next child (the effect is applied to the next child).
-- `.flow-t-{name}`: can be set on a child.
-Alters the gap between the chosen child and the previous child.
+- `.flow-self-{name}`: can be set on a child.
+Alters the gap between the chosen child and the previous child (the effect is applied to itself).

 ### `.pancake`